d0nutptr/fxbot/README.md

 # fxbot

+> [!NOTE]
+> Twitter / X embeds are working again!
+This bot is no longer necessary.

-This simple discord bot replaces links to posts containing https://twitter.com or https://x.com with links to https://fxtwitter.com, which fixes embeds!
+~This simple discord bot replaces links to posts containing https://twitter.com or https://x.com with links to https://fxtwitter.com, which fixes embeds!~

 ## How to use
 There are two ways to use `fxbot`: